 The Clinician-reported Genetic testing Utility InDEx (C-GUIDETM) and all its versions are protected by copyright with all rights reserved to the C-GUIDETM team.
 Users of the C-GUIDETM shall not modify, abridge, or alter in any way shape or form the C-GUIDETM, including but not limited to minor or major changes in content or format without the prior written agreement of the C-GUIDETM team.
-Researchers interested in using the C-GUIDETM shall not translate the questionnaire without the prior written agreement of the C-GUIDETM except for use in registered research investigations and shall in no event distribute copies of the questionnaire or the Manual to third parties by sale, rental, lease, lending, or any other means.
+Researchers interested in using the C-GUIDETM shall not translate the questionnaire without the prior written agreement of the C-GUIDETM team.
+Users shall not reproduce the C-GUIDETM except for use in registered research investigations and shall in no event distribute copies of the questionnaire or the Manual to third parties by sale, rental, lease, lending, or any other means.